antoniospg/UnityOcean/docs/OceanSimulation.md

 * $$ \omega(\pmb{k}) $$ is the dispertion relation, given by: $$ \omega(k) = \sqrt{gk} $$.
  * k is the length of the wave vector.

-This equation is responsible to animate the waves over time, the complex conjugate term ensures breaking waves by propagating waves “to the left” and “to the right.
-The dispersion relation is a expression that relationates the wave vector to the frequency, and its based on real physics models of ocean water.
+This equation is responsible for animating the waves over time.
+The complex conjugate term ensures breaking waves by propagating waves "to the left" and "to the right.
+The dispersion relation is an expression that relates the wave vector to the frequency, and it's based on real physics models of ocean water.

-Now, we want to show how to get in the initial value of the spectrum, to do this, its require to use a oceanographic model to get the average squared mean of this variable, that is:
+Now, we want to show how to get in the initial value of the spectrum, to do this, it's required to use an oceanographic model to get the mean square of this variable, that is:

 $$
 P_h(\pmb{k}) = \langle |\tilde h^*(\pmb{k},t)|^2 \rangle
 $$

-For $$ P_h $$, we will choose a semi-emphyrical model obtainded from oceanographic research known as Phillips Spectrum, that is given by:
+For $$ P_h $$, we will choose a semi-empirical model obtained from oceanographic research known as Phillips Spectrum, that is given by:

 $$
 P_h(\pmb{k}) = A\frac{exp(-1/(kL)^2)}{k^4} |\hat{\pmb{k}}.\hat{\pmb{v}}|^2